Phylogenetics-Brown-BIOL1425/phylobio_final_project/readme.md

 ## References

 1. “Duckbills on the Run: The Cursorial Abilities of Hadrosaurs and Implications for Tyrannosaur-Avoidance Strategies”.
-W. Scott Persons IV and Philip J. Currie. *Hadrosaurs*.
-2014.
+W. Scott Persons IV and Philip J. Currie. *Hadrosaurs* (2014): 449-458.

 2. “The Phylogeny of the Ornithischian Dinosaurs”.
 Richard J. Butler, Paul Upchurch, and David B. Norman. *Journal of Systematic Paleontology* 6 (2008): 1-40.